pypa/pip/docs/html/user_guide.rst

 global (version) limits for packages.

-Same as requirements files, constraints files can also be served via a URL, e.g. constraints.txt, so that your organization can store and serve them in a centralized place.
+Same as requirements files, constraints files can also be served via a URL, e.g. http://example.com/constraints.txt, so that your organization can store and serve them in a centralized place.